-Examples of other remote access tools that cyber criminals use to generate revenue in one or another way are Orcus, NetSupport Manager and Rescoms.
-There are many cases where tools of this type can be used to download and install malicious programs on victims's computer, for example, ransomware or trojans.
-Either way, remote access tools, if used by cyber criminals, can cause serious damage.
+Examples of other remote access tools used by cyber criminals to generate revenue are Orcus, NetSupport Manager, and Rescoms.
+There are many cases whereby these tools are used to download and install malicious programs on the victims's computer.
+For example, ransomware or trojans.
+In any case, if used by cyber criminals, RATs can cause serious damage.

 How did FlawedAmmyy infiltrate my computer?

-Research shows that to trick people into installing FlawedAmmyy cyber criminals use spam campaigns.
-They send emails that contain attached .xls (Excel) file.
-If executed, this file runs macro commands that execute the msiexec.exe tool (a prcoess which is a part of Windows operating system).
-This tool downloads an MSI archive which includes a hidden executable which is designed to decrypt and execute another executable (wsus.exe) which installs the FlawedAmmyy RAT.
-Other ways to spread malware are trojans, untrustworthy software download sources, fake software updaters and unofficial activation tools.
+To trick people into installing FlawedAmmyy, cyber criminals often use spam campaigns.
+They send emails that contain an attached .xls (Excel) file.
+If executed, this file runs macro commands that execute the msiexec.exe tool (a process which is part of the Windows Operating System).
+This tool downloads an MSI archive that includes a hidden executable - this decrypts and executes another executable (wsus.exe), which installs the FlawedAmmyy RAT.
+Other ways to proliferate malware are trojans, untrustworthy software download sources, fake software updaters and unofficial activation tools.
 Trojans install other malware only if they are already installed on the system.
-Simply said, programs of type often are designed to cause chain infections.
-Unreliable file or software download channels are Peer-to-Peer networks (like eMule, torrent clients and so on), freeware download websites, free file hosting pages, unofficial websites, third party downloaders and other similar sources.
+In summary, these programs often cause chain infections.
+Dubious file or software download channels include Peer-to-Peer networks (eMule, torrent clients, and so on), freeware download websites, free file hosting pages, unofficial websites, third party downloaders, and other similar sources.
 Cyber criminals use them to disguise malicious files (executables) as regular files.
-People who download and open files through unreliable download channels risk to cause installations of malware by themselves.
-Fake software updaters either exploit bugs, flaws of some installed, outdated software, or download and install malicious programs instead of updates, fixes.
-Unofficial activation tools that are used to activate paid software for free often download and install malware too.
+People who download and open files through dubious download channels risk installation of malware.
+Fake software updaters exploit bugs/flaws of installed, outdated software, or download and install malicious programs rather than updates and fixes.
+Unofficial activation tools are used to activate paid software free of charge, however, they often download and install malware.

 How to avoid installation of malware?

-Do not open attachments (or web links) that are presented in irrelevant emails and sent from unknown, suspicious addresses.
-Also, always keep installed software up-to-date, however, it should not be done with unofficial tools.
-The best way to achieve it is to use tools (or/and functions) that are provided by official software developers for that.
-Download software (and files) from official, trustworthy websites and use direct download links.
-Avoid using any third party software downloaders, unofficial, suspicious websites and other similar channels.
-Software must be activated properly, 'cracking' and other unofficial tools can be dangerous (used to spread malware), besides, it is not legal to use them.
+Do not open attachments or web links that are presented in irrelevant emails and sent from unknown, suspicious addresses.
+Keep installed software up-to-date, however, do not use unofficial tools.
+The best way to update is via tools/functions provided by official software developers.
+Download software and files from official, trustworthy websites and use direct download links.
+Avoid using third party software downloaders, unofficial, suspicious websites, or other similar channels.
+Activate software properly, and be aware that 'cracking' and use of other unofficial tools can be dangerous (they are used to proliferate malware) and illegal.
 Have a trustworthy (reputable) anti-spyware or anti-virus software installed and keep it up-to-date.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.